franksco/ping_pong/README.md

 # Ping Pong Numbers Game

-#### Enter a positive number and numbers between 1 and specified number get ping, pong, or pingpong depending on the criteria, 4/1/2016
+#### Enter a positive number and numbers between 1 and specified number get ping, pong, or pingpong depending on the criteria.

-#### By Cory Franks
+#### By Cory Franks on 4/1/2016

 ## Description